ESA-EarthCODE/portal/pages/ecosystem.md

 # EarthCODE's Ecosystem

 Sign in to the EarthCODE Portal for access to tools, services, and community resources that transform EO data into FAIR Science for Earth Action.
-EarthCODE works in synnergy with [APEx](https://apex.esa.int/), which supports the maturation of scientific developments into operational applications.
+EarthCODE works in synergy with [APEx](https://apex.esa.int/), which supports the maturation of scientific developments into operational applications.

 <p><a href="https://workspace.earthcode.eox.at/" target="_blank"><img src="/img/earthcode-heropage-v2.jpg" style="margin: auto" /></a></p>